 I conduct research on representation learning of natural language meaning in a multilingual setting, utilizing multilingual sentence representations in various transfer learning tasks.

-I develop machine translation models and state-of-the-art neural machine translation systems, including speech-to-text translation.
+I develop machine translation models and neural machine translation systems, including speech-to-text translation.

 I'm involved in two large-scale research projects.